| |

 local (even student-grown) food in their cafeterias, and offers

-lists of resources for parents and educators wanting to make changes
+lists of resources for parents and educators wanting to make

-the future, and his book is a powerful tool in his rip-roaring
+about the future, and his book is a powerful tool in his rip-roaring

-campaign to turn around America's love-hate relationship with fast
+campaign to turn around America's love-hate relationship with

-food.
+fast food.
 Agent, Elyse Cheney Literary.
 (May 19) |

 |